MaddulaPavan/Liver-Cirrhosis-ML/README.md

    python main.py
    ```

-4. **Access the web interface:**
-   Open your browser and go to [http://127.0.0.1:5000/](http://127.0.0.1:5000/)

-## Usage
-- Enter the required patient data in the form fields.
-- Click "Predict" to receive a prediction (Cirrhosis or No Cirrhosis).

 ## Project Flow
 1. User enters patient data via the web UI.
 2. The backend loads the best-trained model and predicts the risk of cirrhosis.